|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Drink Alcohol in Moderation TOP

 Excess alcohol intake is also associated with an increased risk of CAD.
 If you drink alcohol, aim for moderation.
-Moderate alcohol intake means two drinks or less per day for men, and one drink or less per day for women.
+Moderate alcohol intake means 2 drinks or less a day for men, and 1 drink a day or less for women.
 Some studies have suggested that moderate alcohol consumption may help increase the beneficial high-density lipoprotein (HDL) cholesterol, which may help reduce plaque build-up.

 Eat a Healthful Diet TOP